-After several months of preparation and training, Shanna and Laura will take on their first tri at the Grand Rapids Triathlon this weekend!
-I've been coaching them behind the scenes (aka off camera) since baby Cassidy arrived, but I am so excited to watch them succeed in person on Sunday.
-We caught up on Friday, and walked through every little mundane step of what will happen the next few days.
-I also encouraged them to visualize their steps for the race - from arrival, setting up transition, the swim, T1, the bike, T2, the run and the finish line!
-We do this because visualization is a very powerful tool!
-Visualization can help reduce race day jitters and also help with a successful race!
+After months of preparation and training, Shanna and Laura will take on their first tri at the Grand Rapids Triathlon this weekend!
+I've been coaching them behind the scenes (aka off-camera) since baby Cassidy arrived, but I am so excited to watch them succeed in person on Sunday.
+We caught up recently and walked through every little step of what will happen over the next few days.
+I also encouraged them to visualize their steps for the race - from their pre-race meal and prep, race day arrival, setting up transition, the swim, T1, the bike, T2, the run and the finish line!
+We do this because visualization is a very powerful tool.
+Visualization can help reduce race day jitters and also help with a successful race.

 And it's super easy to do.

 If you've got a big event coming up, give this simple technique a try:

 1. Find a quiet place where you can sit comfortably with no distractions for about 15 minutes.

 2. Close your eyes and begin to mentally rehearse every step of your event from start to finish.